Lake of the Pines Car Accident and Personal Injury Lawyer

 - Contributory fault.
 You might be partially responsible for the accident and your injuries.
-If so, the amount you can receive will get reduced by your percentage of responsibility.
+If so, the amount you can receive will be reduced by your responsibility percentage.

 - Insurance limits.
-Many motorists carry only the minimum required insurance, which currently is a policy with a $15,000 bodily injury liability limit.
+Many motorists carry only the minimum required insurance, a policy with a $15,000 bodily injury liability limit.
 Unless the motorist has other insurance or assets, this might be all you can receive regardless of how much money you have lost.

-I formed this law practice because I fundamentally disagreed with the myth that injured victims get a fair shake from insurance companies in Lake of the Pines and Nevada County.
-Our state’s giant insurance companies for too long have tried to delay, frustrate, and impede the ability of injured victims to receive full and fair compensation for their injuries.
+We disagreed with the myth that injured victims get a fair shake from Lake of the Pines and Nevada County insurance companies.
+Our state's giant insurance companies have tried to delay, frustrate, and impede the ability of injured victims to receive total and fair compensation for their injuries.

 Talk to five car accident victims, and at least one or two will have a horror story of being offered peanuts for what turned out to be life-changing injuries.
 Many victims, without adequate representation, accept the first offer—much to their dismay when they later realize they didn't receive nearly enough to cover their losses.
 And because they signed away their right to sue later, they're out of luck with nowhere else to turn.

-I'm Ed Smith, a Lake of the Pines car accident lawyer.
-If you’ve been injured by another person’s negligence, you need to begin thinking about your legal options right away.
+If you've been injured by another person's negligence, you must consider your legal options immediately.
 You can sue for compensation, but you must act quickly.
 Any delay can cost you time and money.
-I'll never let a client accept a settlement that doesn't represent the best deal possible, and I never take a case I don't think I can win.
+We'll never let a client accept a settlement that doesn't represent the best deal possible, and we never take a case we don't think we can win.